inariksit/cclaw-zettelkasten/teach_humans.md

 The only feasible approach before computers were mainstream.

-(TODO: is there modern support for this approach?)
+(TODO: modern support for this approach)

+May use tools such as <visualization> or linters as help.

 Examples: